Skip to main content

 Cycle

-8–16 weeks typical; up to 24 months in trials
+8 to 16 weeks typical in practice; up to 24 months in trials

-Oral (Lower-dose introductory)
+Oral (lower-dose introductory)

 Dosage